The ultimate West Canada Guide

 Hidden Ridge Resort

-I can only recommend the Hidden Ridge Resort for your stay in Banff.
-It is not located on the main street in Banff but a little bit away from the downtown area.
-Basically it is not a typical hotel but rather a vacation rental with a fully equipped kitchen and even a wood burning fireplace.
-Unfortunately it was not allowed to make a fire in the flat because of the bushfires.
+I highly recommend the Hidden Ridge Resort for your stay in Banff.
+While it’s not located directly on the main street, it’s just a short distance away from the downtown area, offering a more peaceful setting.
+It’s not your typical hotel but rather a vacation rental, complete with a fully equipped kitchen and even a wood-burning fireplace.
+Unfortunately, due to the bushfire risk, we weren’t allowed to use the fireplace during our stay.

-The Hidden Ridge Resort also have an upper outdoor hot tub and a lower outdoor wading pool and even a sauna.
-There is nothing better than to jump into a hot tub after a long day of hiking or in the morning right after waking up.
+The Hidden Ridge Resort also offers an upper outdoor hot tub, a lower outdoor wading pool, and even a sauna.
+There’s truly nothing better than relaxing in the hot tub after a long day of hiking, or even first thing in the morning right after waking up.

 Bow Valley Parkway